 Good morning.
 Here’s what’s happening this morning:

-Technician’s take: Short-term downside is likely into the Asia trading day.
+Technician’s take: Bitcoin’s tight price range could persist into the Asia trading day.

 Catch the latest episodes of CoinDesk TV for insightful interviews with crypto industry leaders and analysis.

 Bitcoin (BTC): $48,304 +2.8%